-If this is your first time editing a green screen effect, then these Photoshop tips should help.
+If this is your first time editing a green screen effect, these Photoshop tips should help.

-- Firstly, you need to select all the areas of green on our portrait.
+- Firstly, we need to select all the areas of green on our portrait.

 - With our portrait file active select the Magic Wand Tool on your vertical toolbar.
 Along the options bar at the top make sure you untick the Contiguous option.
 This will help our selection be considered across the whole image not just in the area that we initially click.
 You can keep Anti-Alias option checked.

 - Now simply press once on the green screen and see how it selects large parts of the background.
-Now one simple click may be enough for you if so brilliant, just hold fire for a moment because if it isn’t I need to show you what to do.
+Now one simple click may be enough for you but if it isn’t follow the next step.

-- If you need to select more area of your green then you simply need to increase your tolerance levels.
+- If you need to select more area of your green, you simply need to increase your tolerance levels.
 You can find that on your options bar at the top again.
-The default setting is 32, which means whichever pixel of colour you click on then the Magic Wand will select pixels that are 32 levels brighter and darker of that original value.
+The default setting is 32, which means whichever pixel of colour you click on, the Magic Wand will select pixels that are 32 levels brighter and darker of that original value.

-- If your selection is too big then reduce the tolerance, but otherwise increase it to widen your selection.
+- If your selection is too big, reduce the tolerance, but otherwise increase it to widen your selection.
 It’s a total guess as to how much tolerance you need, so just give it a few attempts to get it right.

-- Once you’ve nailed it then keep that selection active and now get you background file and follow these steps.
+- Once you’ve nailed it, keep that selection active and get your background file.
+Follow these final steps: